jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegate.md

 ### balanceOf

-The total number of tokens owned by the given owner across all tiers.
+The total number of tokens owned by an address across all tiers.

 ```solidity
 function balanceOf(address _owner) public view override returns (uint256 balance);